Why Antivirus Isn’t Enough

-I have come to realize recently that almost all computer security products (including antivirus) are what I call “filter-based”.
+I have come to realize recently that almost all computer security products (including antivirus) are what I call “detection-based.”
 The problem though is that when (not if) the filter is wrong, the user’s security is compromised.

-What Is Filter-Based Security?
+What Is Detection-Based Security?

-A filter-based security product is any security product which roots its security in the premise that it can filter all the bad things that might happen away from the non-bad things.
+A detection-based security product is any security product which roots its security in the premise that it can filter all the bad things that might happen away from the non-bad things.
 So for anything that a user tries to do, the security product first attempts to decide if that thing is bad.
 If it’s bad, the product will stop that thing from happening.
 Thus, the effectiveness of the product is totally dependent on the accuracy of the filter.

 For example, antivirus software maintains a huge list of malware signatures that is used as it’s filter.
 Any time a process tries to run, or a file gets saved to your disk, the antivirus will compare it to all its known signatures.
 If a match is found, it must be bad, and the antivirus will stop it.
 This is why antivirus products are always downloading new signatures, and why out-of-date antivirus is not very effective.